 How to Download the Template

-Here is what you’ll need to do in order to download our pumpkin carving template to your phone or computer:
+In order to download our pumpkin carving template to your phone or computer, simply enter your email address in the form below:

 How to Use the Template